Indian-American space expert named NASA's new chief technologist | Technology

 The position works within NASA's Office for Technology, Policy, and Strategy.

-Lal served as acting chief technologist prior to the appointment of Charania, whose first day working at NASA Headquarters was January 3.

-"The rate of advancement we seek in the 21st century is dependent upon selecting and maturing a portfolio of technologies into systems to execute our missions," Charania said in the statement.
+''The rate of advancement we seek in the 21st century is dependent upon selecting and maturing a portfolio of technologies into systems to execute our missions," Charania said.

 Prior to joining NASA, he served as vice president of product strategy at Reliable Robotics, a firm that works to bring certified autonomous vehicles to commercial aviation.